You’ve seen all the euphoria from people who passed the bar exam.

 The opposite is also true: An object at rest stays at rest.

-I started playing this video game recently.
+I used to be really into this one puzzle-platformer video game.
 It’s hard!
 You’re expected to fail a lot.
-I die hundreds of times each level.
+I died hundreds of times each level.
 But the game showed me this:

-When I’m stuck at an impossible-looking screen and tempted to give up, I manage to get better from trial and error and eventually make progress.
+When I got stuck at an impossible-looking screen and was tempted to give up, I managed to get better from trial and error and eventually make progress.

 The best way to make this happen?